Skip to content

 What Is Culture And Its Manifestations?

-• Values.
+- Values.
 Though not always the most visual, values are the core of any culture.
 To enumerate, the essence of any culture is what a culture values and prefers such as good-evil, right-wrong, etc.

-11 Universal Traits Of What Is Culture
+11 Universal Traits Of What Is Culture.

 1. Language.

-A culture communicates by a set of limited set sounds and grammatical rules that they use for constructing sentences.
+First, a culture communicates by a set of limited set sounds and grammatical rules that they use for constructing sentences.

 2. Fashion.

-This is traditional or contemporary clothing that we associate with a culture.
+Also, fashion is traditional or contemporary clothing that we associate with a culture.

 3. Food.

-These are dishes, ingredients, and culinary traditions that we find as unique for a given culture.
+Further, there are dishes, ingredients, and culinary traditions that we find as unique for a given culture.

 4. Knowledge.